 Admin fees: You could be charged for setting up the loan, however, this is more common when applying for a secured business loan as you may have to pay for a valuation of the asset used

-Legal fees: If you use a lawyer to assist you in setting up the funding they may charge you
+Legal fees: If you want to seek independent legal advice and decide to use a lawyer to assist you in setting up the funding, they may charge you

 To meet the eligibility criteria, you must be over 18, your business must be based in the UK, and you should have been trading for more than 6 months.
 You should also be able to afford the loan you want to apply for.